Pierson, Lee, MD

 Interests & Activities

-In his free time, Pierson enjoys exorcising, hiking, yard work and reading medical mysteries.
+In his free time, Pierson enjoys exercising, hiking and yard work.
 He, his wife and three dogs cannot wait to see all that Alaska has to offer.

 University of North Carolina School of Medicine

 - Duke University Medical Center – Internal Medicine Residency

 - Emory University Hospital – Interventional Cardiology Fellowship

 - American Board of Internal Medicine – Internal Medicine

 - American Board of Internal Medicine – Cardiovascular Disease